"

 Plants also have reproductive organs, which carry out sexual or asexual reproduction.
 In sexual reproduction, a female and male gametes within the flower which result in the creation of a seed.
 Asexual reproduction subverts the need for pollination and seed dispersal.
 Instead, plants can experience or perform budding, fragmentation, spore formation (such as in mosses or ferns), and more to create identical genetic copies of themselves.

-Diagram of a flowering plant divided into two parts: the aboveground shoot system (stems, leaves, flowers, fruits) and the belowground root system that anchors the plant and absorbs water and minerals. (linked Image Description available)
+Diagram of a flowering plant divided into the aboveground shoot system and the belowground root system

 Plant Tissues

-Plants are multicellular eukaryotes with tissue systems made of various cell types that carry out specific functions: dermal, vascular, and ground
+Plants are multicellular eukaryotes with tissue systems made of various cell types that carry out specific functions: dermal, vascular, and ground.
+These are described as follows:

 3. Ground tissue serves as a site for photosynthesis, provides a supporting matrix for the vascular tissue, and helps to store water and sugars.